-The Metro Tunnel Project (MTP) is the critical enabler of a metro-style rail system in Melbourne, set to resolve decreasing access to jobs and services, a poorly performing and congested transport system, and declining productivity growth.
+The Metro Tunnel Project is the critical enabler of a metro-style rail system, set to resolve decreasing access to jobs and services, a poorly-performing and congested transport system, and declining productivity growth.

 The scale and complexity of the project poses significant challenges for the government: